Secure attachment beats genetic disposition in ADHD.

 - More sensitive to pain.404142

-Another study confirms the leverage of the COMT gene for the effect of parenting behavior on ADHD symptoms (gene-environment interaction).43
+Another study confirms the leverage effect of the COMT gene for the effect of parenting behavior on ADHD symptoms (gene-environment interaction).43

 COMT Val158Met correlates with ADHD.45